cloudmobi/CloudmobiSSP/ios-sdk.md

 ```
 	We recommend use CTNative Interface！！！
 	//You should pass the singleton method to create the object, then calls the requests of the different types of ads.

+	！！！ Please do add “advertising choice” to the ad placement.

 	+(instancetype)shareManager;

  	/**